 Remember that silly sauna pic I mentioned at the beginning?
 That was my first go at in-home sauna bathing.
 It served a purpose, but had some limitations.

-Find out why I chose it in this post along with how to get hundreds of dollars off if you order before December 15th, plus a free ergonomic backrest and aromatherapy cup.
+Find out why I chose it in this post along with how to get hundreds of dollars off your order, plus a free ergonomic backrest and aromatherapy cup.